 This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
 The course is well marked wirh flagging and signs.

 New this year: Aid station will provide Tailwind Hydration.

 The race venue is very family friendly.
 There are horses to view, trails to hike and open fields to run in.
 Following the race is a fabulous vegetarian meal for all runners and volunteers (family and friends can eat for a donation of $5 per person).
 Bring a lawn chair and stay the day.
 We encourage you to also bring your own bowl, spoon and cup to cut down on waster and help the environment. .

 The 22k start is at 9am.
-The Jerry Stage Sampler starts at 9:10am.
-A free kids race begins at 12 noon.
+The Jerry Stage 6k starts at 9:10am.
+A FREE kids race begins at 12 noon.

 There is race day entry with an increase in price to $30 for the 22k and $15 for the 6k.
 Day-of registration and bib pickup begins at 7:45am.

 It is best to hang out at the finish line where Sampler runners will be crossing the line in the first hour and the 22k runners will appear around 11am.
 It you want to see the 22k competitors running, the best place to watch is at Gulf Road parking lot or on top of Soapstone Mountain at the fire tower.
 You can drive or hike to the top of Soapstone.
 Runners cross over the top on the way out and near to top on the way back.
 If you would like to see your runner out on the course, volunteering at an aid station, is a great way to do it.
 Contact Debbie (RD) if you would like to volunteer or you have a friend that would.
 Volunteers get a free meal.